 Jamie Lorimer: The probiotic turn in the treatment of chronic disease: hookworm, immunity and symbiopolitics

 Adam Bencard: Fecal matters: microbiome transplants and/as ordinary affects

 Andrea Wiszmeg: Microbiomic dietary orientations.
 An interface between gut microcosms and the precariously situated human eater?

 Tine Friis: Exploring first-person perspectives on connections between psychological and gut health through collective memory-work

 Louise Whiteley: The fragile potential of a multi-species approach to chronic living: Images from popular media

-*Due to the outbreak of Corona virus in 2020, the Chronic Living conference is postponed to 2021.
+*Due to the outbreak of Corona virus in 2020, the Chronic Living conference has been postponed and will take place on March 4th to March 6th, 2021.